World Literature

 Gabriel García Márquez, Gregory Rabassa

 One Hundred Years of Solitude tells the story of the rise and fall, birth and death of a mythical town of Macondo through the history of the Buendía family.
-Inventive, amusing, magnetic, sad, alive with unforgettable men and women, and with a truth and understanding that strike the soul.
+Inventive, amusing, magnetic, sad, alive with unforgettable men and women, and with a truth

 Read More View in Catalog